frizatch/QGIS-Workshop-GISCO/QGISIntro/QGISIntro.md

 </p>

 ## Download data
-Here is a list of data that are used in this workshop:
+Here is a list of data that are used in this module:

 Vector Shapefiles: